apatrickegan/TodoADHD/README.md

 much of this code has been created using chatgpt and I have tried co-pilot unsuccessfully.

+Task Management Module: To handle tasks including adding, deleting, and displaying tasks.

+(not important) Todoist API Integration Module: For synchronizing tasks with Todoist, including fetching, adding, and marking tasks as complete.

+Timer Module: To manage a timer for task duration tracking, with start, pause, stop, and reset functionalities.

+Sound Notifications: Implementing sound notifications for time intervals or reminders.

+GUI Module: Using Tkinter for creating the user interface with necessary buttons and display areas for tasks and timer.

+File Handling Module: For reading and writing task data to JSON files.

+User Settings and Preferences: To manage settings like reminder intervals and sound muting options.

+Error Handling and Notifications: Ensuring robust error handling, especially in network interactions, and user notifications via message boxes.

 # TodoADHD
 This is a todo list and task manager for people that have trouble focusing or have ADD or ADHD